xMurphy533/OmniSportv2/README.md

 }
 ```
 6. Copy the jwt token to the variables tab and save it.
+7. Now it's possible to use all OmniSport functions.
-7. To stop the containers, run:
+8. To stop the containers, run:
 ```bash
 docker compose down
 ```